drizzle-mizzle/CharacterAI-Discord-Bot/README.md

 **13. Enjoy converstaion!**

 ## Additional configuration
-- If you want make other users on your server to be able to configure a bot, give them a role and place it's name in `discord_bot_role`.
+- If you want give other users ability to configure a bot, give them a role and place it's name in `discord_bot_role`.
 - Specify prefixes in `discord_bot_prefixes` field so you could call your bot without mention or reply.
 - Set `default_audience_mode` to `True` if you want it to be always enabled on a bot launch.
 - Specify `default_no_permission_file` with a name of the gif/image you want to be shown when non-privileged user tries to execute bot commands (or just leave it empty to disable this feature)